Alex Marshall (bowls): Career

 In 2016, two more bronze medals were added when he competed in the 2016 World Outdoor Bowls Championship in Christchurch.
 He added a pairs silver as part of the Scottish team for the 2018 Commonwealth Games with Paul Foster.
 He then set a gold medal record for Scotland by winning the gold medal in the Fours with Ronnie Duncan, Derek Oliver and Paul Foster.

-The success continued in 2019,when he won another open pairs at the 2019 World Indoor Bowls Championship, this was a fourth with Paul Foster and sixth in total.
+The success continued in 2019, when he won another open pairs at the 2019 World Indoor Bowls Championship, this was a fourth with Paul Foster and sixth in total.
 This was his 14th World indoor gold medal.

 In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
 In 2022, he competed in the men's pairs and the men's fours at the 2022 Commonwealth Games.
 Partnering Foster, they won the pairs bronze medal.

 In 2023, he was selected as part of the team to represent Scotland at the 2023 World Outdoor Bowls Championship.
 He participated in the men's triples and the men's fours events.
 In the triples, with Paul Foster and Derek Oliver, he won the silver medal.
 One week later in the fours partnering Foster, Oliver and Jason Banks, the team won their group before reaching the final against Australia, where he won a second silver medal after losing 12–10.

+Marshall won a seventh world indoor pairs title (and sixth with Foster) at the 2026 World Indoor Bowls Championship, defeating fellow Scots Stewart Anderson and Darren Burnett.
+Victory moved Foster and Marshall to one win behind England's Tony Allcock and David Bryant, who won the title six times between 1986 and 1992.